jsakamoto/BlazingStory/README.md

 ## 🤔 Frequently Asked Questions

-**Q1:** Can I add a project reference of a Blazor application project, not a Razor Class Library project, to a Blazing Story app project?
+**Q1:** Can I run a Blazing Story app as a Blazor Server app?
-**A1:** Currently, you can't.
-I'm considering making it be able to do it in the future.
+**A1:** Almost, yes, you can.
+However, running a Blazing Story app as a Blazor Server has yet to be fully supported.
+We are working on it, but it still needs to be completed.

 **Q2:** How can I write or configure addons?
 **A2:** You can't do that for now because the addon architecture is not completed yet.
 I'll finish it in the future version.